chrisco23/21deltaengineers.com/wp-content/plugins/webp-converter-for-media/readme.txt

 = Is the plugin completely free? =

-Yes.
-The plugin is completely free.
+The plugin is free and you can use it without restrictions.
+We also offer a paid version that allows for additional functionalities

 However, working on plugins and technical support requires many hours of work.
-If you want to appreciate it, you can [provide us a coffee](https://ko-fi.com/gbiorczyk/?utm_source=webp-converter-for-media&utm_medium=readme-faq).
+If you are using the free version of the plugin and if you want to appreciate us, you can [provide us a coffee](https://ko-fi.com/gbiorczyk/?utm_source=webp-converter-for-media&utm_medium=readme-faq).
 Thanks everyone!

 Thank you for all the ratings and reviews.